OmarMiniesy/Notes/Wireless Networks/Wi-Fi Connection.md

 3. The access point sends the GTK in message 3 to the client.
 Access point creates the GTK.
 Also has MIC.
 4. Client sends final 4th message to access point to confirm that all keys are installed.

-> Now any unicast traffic is encyrpted via the PTK, and all multicast traffic is encrypted via GTK.
+> Now any unicast traffic is encrypted via the PTK, and all multicast traffic is encrypted via GTK.

 ---